Adobo too salty? Don't panic. It's a common problem, especially with saltier soy sauce brands or when the sauce reduces too much.

 No. Vinegar doesn't remove salt.
 It can help balance flavor, but only after the sauce has been diluted.

 Yes.
-You can still add water, potatoes, or chayote and reheat gently to reduce saltiness.
+You can still add water, potatoes, or chayote and reheat to reduce saltiness.

-Yes - potatoes, chayote, or extra rice help.
+Yes.
+Potatoes, chayote, or extra rice can help.
 But water is still the fastest fix.

-I also like adding a small amount of dark soy sauce for color.
-It's thicker and slightly sweet, and it makes the adobo darker, so you only need a little.
+I also like adding a little dark soy sauce for color.
+It's thicker and slightly sweet, so a small amount goes a long way.

 Looking for an Easy Adobo Recipe?

-- Adobong puti: A soy sauce-free adobo that's garlicky, savory, and light in color.
+- Adobong puti: A soy sauce-free adobo that's garlicky and savory.

-- Adobong kangkong: A quick adobo-style dish made with water spinach.
+- Adobong kangkong: A quick water spinach adobo.

-- Tofu and mushroom adobo: A plant-based adobo made with firm tofu and mushrooms that soak up the sauce well.
+- Tofu and mushroom adobo: A plant-based version with tofu and mushrooms.

 Auggie says